soxueren/atsd/api/sql/scheduled-sql.md

 ### Metadata in CSV Format

 Since results produced by the task must be included in one file, it is not possible to incorporate metadata in JSON format into a CSV file.
-Instead, when enabled, metadata included in the output file as part of the header with hash symbol (`#`) used as a comment symbol.
+Instead, when enabled, metadata is included in the output file as part of the header with the hash symbol (`#`) used as a comment symbol.

 ```
 #publisher,Axibase Time-Series Database,https://nur.axibase.com